jesajx/NSE-lab-documentation/docs/pages/guides/hardware/hardware.md

       voltage will switch sign (plus to minus and vice versa).
 * If your device has a high voltage part or AC:
     * Be very, very careful.
-    * Have a easy way to unplug the device (like a switch, but don't rely too much on it).
+    * Prepare an easy way to unplug the device (like a switch, but don't rely on it too much).
     * Consider if you can detach the DC-part of the board and analyze only that.
 You may need a (DC) powersupply to power it and for that you need to identify how the circuit receives power.